ddfederico/stock_track/README.md

 ## Overview
 The purpose of this project is to automate the collection and storage of key data relating to stocks.
 Once the data is being collected and stored in our database, we will analyze the data in order to develop insights that may influence personal investment strategies.
-The project started with a curiosity of a possible correlation between the number of times a stock was mention in r/wallstreetbets and it's price.
-I was curious to see if I could predict another GME short squeeze by the subreddit.
+The project started with a curiosity of a the possible correlation between the number of times a stock was mention in r/wallstreetbets and the stock's price.
+I was curious to see if I could predict another GME short squeeze situation by stock mentions in subreddit.
-<p>There are 6 main pieces to this project:<p>
+</br>There are 6 main pieces to this project:</br>
 1. Collection of stock names and tickers <i>(populate_stocks.py)<i>
 2. Collection of stock prices <i>(populate_stock_prices.py)<i>
 3. Collection ARK ETF fund breakdown of holdings <i>(populate_ark_data.py)<i>